NetApp/terraform-provider-netapp-ontap/docs/resources/support_autosupport.md

 - `is_minimal` (Boolean) Specifies whether the system information is collected in compliant form to remove private data or in complete form to enhance diagnostics
 - `ondemand_enabled` (Boolean) Specifies whether the AutoSupport OnDemand Download feature is enabled.
 Requires ONTAP 9.16.1 or higher
 - `smtp_encryption` (String) SMTP encryption type for AutoSupport messages.
 Valid values: none, start_tls.
 Requires ONTAP 9.15 or higher
 - `force` (Boolean) Force the configuration update even if it might disrupt AutoSupport operations.
-Only used for modify operations, ignored during resource creation
+Only used for modify operations, ignored during resource creation.
+Requires ONTAP 9.16.1 or higher

 ### Read-Only